- What is resolution 1540 (2004) and what is its significance?

 The 1540 Committee is a subsidiary body of the Security Council, composed of the fifteen current members of the Council.
-The mandate and scope of activities of the 1540 Committee are derived from resolution 1540 (2004) and subsequent resolutions 1673 (2006) and 1810 (2008) and the Programmes of Work submitted to the President of the Security Council by the Chairman of the 1540 Committee.
-In the Ninth Programme of Work, which covers the period from January 2010 to 31 January 2011, the Committee established working groups in the following areas:
+The mandate and scope of activities of the 1540 Committee are derived from resolution 1540 (2004) and subsequent resolutions 1673 (2006), 1810 (2008) and 1977 (2011) and the Programmes of Work submitted to the President of the Security Council by the Chair of the 1540 Committee.
+In the Ninth Programme of Work, which covered the period from January 2010 to 31 January 2011, the Committee established, and subsequently maintained, working groups in the following areas:

 (i) Monitoring and national implementation;

 (iii) Cooperation with international organisations, including the Security Council Committees established pursuant to resolutions 1267 (1999) and 1373 (2001); and,